 The City of Pasadena is responsible for testing its groundwater purchased by the City for only the Pasadena Zone.
-The chart in this report shows the average and range of concentrations of the constituents tested in your drinking water during year 2021 or from the most recent tests.
+The chart in this report shows the average and range of concentrations of the constituents tested in your drinking water during year 2023 or from the most recent tests.

-The State Water Resources Control Board, Division of Drinking Water (DDW) allows the City to monitor for some contaminants less than once per year because the concentra-
+The State Water Resources Control Board, Division of Drinking Water (DDW) allows the City to monitor for some contaminants less than once per year because the concentrations of these contaminants in groundwater do not change frequently.
+Some of our data, although representative, are more than one year old.